-At Wardley, we follow the New National Curriculum for Computing, delivering a high-quality computing education to create active participants in a digital world.
+At Wardley CE Primary, we follow the 2016 National Curriculum for Computing, delivering a high-quality computing education to create active participants in a digital world.
 Informed by developments in ICT and best practice nationally, we teach pupils to use their computational and creative thinking to solve problems; to use ICT to communicate effectively and to become digitally literate, preparing them for their future place in the twenty-first-century workplace.

-Please follow this link to see our computing curriculum overview - click here
+Please follow this link to see our computing curriculum overview.

 How can you help your child at home?

 As with all subjects, the more practice your child has with using technology, the more accomplished they will become.
 You could:

 - Sign up to your local library, where there a computer banks which your child can use free of charge

 - With your child, use the internet to research your child’s interests, discussing how to carry out an effective and safe search.